|

 you have any questions in regard to the disclosure papers.

-Secondly, please fill them out in accordance
+Secondly, please fill them out

 needed.
 Click